celyes/corona-src/README.md

 ### Issues

-any issues are welcome. just open it up in the issues section and it will be addressed as soos as they're available
+any issues are welcome. just open it up in the issues section and it will be addressed as soon as available